ojj1123/mcp-playground/README.md

 ## Motivations

-- I was feeling that it's dizzy to style UIs.
-The half of my working time is mark-up even if using the own design system.
+- I was feeling that it's hard work to style UIs.
+Half of my working time is markup even if using the own design system.

-- I'm wondering if we could generate **sophisticated** UIs **automatically** using AI editors integrating with MCP(Model Context Protocol).
-If using the own design system or component libraries, I think we can delegate mark-up to AI.
+- I'm wondering if we could generate **sophisticated** UIs **automatically** using AI editors integrating with MCP (Model Context Protocol).
+If using our own design system or component libraries, I think we can delegate markup to AI.

-- This repository is just sort of MCP(Model Context Protocol) study using [Cursor](https://docs.cursor.com/context/model-context-protocol).
+- This repository is just sort of an MCP (Model Context Protocol) study using [Cursor](https://docs.cursor.com/context/model-context-protocol).

 ## Goals